Segeju people: Origins

 Segeju oral traditions describe a close historical connection between them and the Dhaiso, an ethnic group primarily inhabiting the foot of the Usambara Mountains.
 The mother-tongue of the Dhaiso is a Thagicũ language, which is related to the Kamba language and other Bantu languages of Central Kenya.
 Some Segeju are aware that their ancestors spoke this Thagicũ language too and of their distant connection to the Kamba, Kikuyu, and other Thagicũ peoples.
 The linguistic connection between these peoples clearly indicates that the Segeju, Dhaiso, and Central Kenyan Bantu people share a common origin, presumably in the upper reaches of the Tana River.

-However, according to Segeju traditions recorded by Mhando (2008), the Segeju state that they originated in Shungwaya.
+However, according to Segeju traditions recorded by Mhando (2008), the Segeju state that they originated from Shungwaya.
 Shungwaya is a legendary place said to be roughly located north of Kenya's Paté Island in present-day Southern Somalia.
 Another version states that they came from Arabia, specifically Yemen.